Oct 6 2019 - [Rust] Table Driven Tests

-I was extremely humbled to attend the first ever Interplanetary File System (IPFS) camp last week courtesy of Monax.
-It comprised approximately three days of tutorials, lectures and problem solving in the idyllic Campus La Mola, a short distance away from Barcelona, Spain.
+I was extremely humbled to attend the first ever Interplanetary File System (IPFS) camp last week.
+It comprised approximately three days of tutorials, lectures and problem solving in the idyllic Campus La Mola, a short distance from Barcelona, Spain.
 There were roughly 150 attendees from around the globe who came together to discuss ideas for the distributed web, focusing on content addressable methods of data dissemination and persistence but expanding on higher level technologies which build upon these ideas.

 Apr 27 2019 - Let's Go Kubernetes

 Welcome to the first post from what will hopefully become a series on my adventures with Go!
 I’m really lucky to be able to experiment with some super awesome technologies which I will endeavour to write about more, so if you find this post helpful please let me know on twitter!
 If you’re new to Go, follow the getting started docs.
 You’ll also need to configure access to a Kubernetes cluster, or install Minikube - a single local node.

 Feb 4 2019 - Evolving Infrastructure